 Do you get home from work and dwell on the responsibilities you have to deal with tomorrow?

-How about scoffing down your dinner without realizing how delicious it was because you need to move on to the next thing.
+How about scoffing down your dinner without noticing how delicious it was because you need to move on to the next thing.

 So the answer is simple really.
+We are not always “there” are we?
+And that’s totally normal, but it’s also fixable.
 The only and best remedy for not living in the past and not worrying about the future is staying in the moment.
+Something that is within you power even though at times it feels rather elusive, doesn’t it?

 Here’s are some great tips that will prove to you that the little things in life just may be the biggest: